+44 (0)1865 271314

 Neural basis of speech and language

-I am interested in how the normal brain communicates using speech and language and what goes wrong in the brains of people with speech and language impairments.
+I am interested in how the brain communicates using speech and language and what is different about the minds and brains of people who have difficulty with speech or language or both

 My general research interests are in the area of cognitive neuroscience.
 Specifically, I am interested in the brain processes underlying speech and language and brain development.
-This is studied by working with populations of children and adults with developmental and acquired disorders of speech and language, e.g. stuttering, verbal dyspraxia, acquired aphasia.
-I am also interested in how functional specialisation for auditory and language processing develops in the brain deprived of vision and study this in people who are congenitally blind.
+This is studied by working with populations of children and adults with developmental disorders of speech and language, e.g. stuttering, developmental language disorder, DLD.
 We use a number of different methods in the laboratory including neuropsychological testing, brain imaging and brain stimulation.